SanSantas/IndyJones/README.md

 Use Indy's items to get the golden idol without dying.

 Includes an intermediately sophisticated GNU makefile.
+Clone the repo, compile with `make`, and play with `./TheGame`